,

 Things to remember

-Homework will be set on a Thursday and will be due in on the following Tuesday.
+Homework will be set on Thursday and will be due in on the following Tuesday.

 Spellings will be tested on Mondays.